 However, many owners are unsure how often they should bathe their Golden Retrievers and how best to do it.

 How Often Should I Bathe My Golden Retriever?

 As a first step in bathing a Golden Retriever, it is important to determine the frequency.
 Overbathing is not ideal, so pet owners need to understand how often they should bathe their Golden Retriever.

 As a general rule, Golden Retrievers should be bathed once every four to eight weeks, unless the dog is overly dirty or muddy.
 Golden Retrievers have double coats, which act as natural insulation.
-Over bathing strips essential oils from the skin – rinsing them with water if dusty or after swimming is usually adequate.
+Over bathing strips essential oils from the skin, so consider rinsing them with water if dusty or after swimming.

 When it comes to a Golden Retriever, a good rule of thumb is an occasional bath is a good and necessary thing.
 However, doing it too often can become problematic for your dog.

 While bathing once every one to two months would be problematic for humans (and smelly), this is not the case for Golden Retrievers.
-Unlike brushing a Golden Retriever, which should be done daily, especially when they blow their coats twice per year, and weekly at other times, they do not need frequent baths to remain healthy.
+Unlike brushing a Golden Retriever, which should be done daily or weekly, they do not need frequent baths to remain healthy.

 On the contrary, over bathing may become problematic for Golden Retrievers.
 Why?